 Daliresp (roflumilast) is used in adults with severe chronic obstructive pulmonary disease (COPD).
 It works to decrease the number of flare-ups or the worsening of COPD symptoms (exacerbations).1

-Daliresp is a maintenance treatment.
+Daliresp is a maintenance treatment taken in the form of an oral tablet.
 It is usually taken every day to help manage and control COPD symptoms.
 It cannot replace a rescue inhaler to treat sudden breathing problems.1

 What are the ingredients in Daliresp?